JordanCpp/LDL/README.md

 10. Windows 11
 11. Linux XLib (In the implementation)
 12. Linux Wayland (In the implementation)

+# Support renders.
+1. OpenGL 1.0
+2. Software render
+3. DirectDraw (In the implementation)
+4. DirectX 5 Direct3D (In the implementation)
+5. DirectX 9 Direct3D (In the implementation)

 # The main idea is to write an analogue of the SDL library.
 Accessible to everyone, without exception.